WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 Yes and no. ğŸ™

-It works in Chrome and Firefox, but IE doesn&#8217;t auto-launch. Â It prompts to &#8216;save&#8217; a file. Â Why? Â [IE doesn&#8217;t support opening &#8216;non-standard&#8217; blobs](https://connect.microsoft.com/IE/feedback/details/1021584/url-createobjecturl-blob-dontt-work-for-pdf). Â MS offers a method called &#8220;msSaveOrOpenBlob&#8221; which you can use instead, and this method then prompts for opening the blob. Â This will work for opening the ICA file but now the end user requires an extra step. Â So this won&#8217;t work. Â It needs to be automatic like its supposed to be for a good experience.
+It works in Chrome and Firefox, but IE doesn't auto-launch. Â It prompts to 'save' a file. Â Why? Â [IE doesn't support opening 'non-standard' blobs](https://connect.microsoft.com/IE/feedback/details/1021584/url-createobjecturl-blob-dontt-work-for-pdf). Â MS offers a method called "msSaveOrOpenBlob" which you can use instead, and this method then prompts for opening the blob. Â This will work for opening the ICA file but now the end user requires an extra step. Â So this won't work. Â It needs to be automatic like its supposed to be for a good experience.

 So WebAPI appears to offer part of the solution. Â We can capture the nFuse_AppCommandLine but we need to get it to LongCommandLine.